Nuosis/error_solving/error_solving_template_phase3.md

 # Report Card Model Binding Investigation

+## IMPORTANT: Phase 3 Documentation Requirements
+**CRITICAL:** This Phase 3 report must be created and saved as a file immediately when Phase 3 begins.
+Update this document continuously throughout Phase 3 investigation.
+This document must be completely filled out with all hypothesis testing results, evidence analysis, and final conclusions.

+**Documentation Workflow:**
+1. **START:** Create this Phase 3 report file immediately
+2. **DURING:** Update sections as you complete each hypothesis test
+3. **EVIDENCE:** Document all live application log evidence for each hypothesis
+4. **CONCLUSION:** Complete all sections before declaring investigation finished

-## Symptom (note the absense of explaination - just the fact sman! do not include this comment in the actual file)
+## Symptom (note the absense of explaination - just the facts man! do not include this comment in the actual file)

 When clicking "View Report Card", the policy check fails .
 We know this because:
 - No logs from Student::resolveRouteBinding
 - No logs from ReportCardPolicy::view
 - URL contains correct StudentID (392513)

 ## Hypotheses